avestuk/rusten/README.md

 }

 # Create structs from other structs and override only specific fields.
+# This is known as the update syntax
 let user2 = User {
         email: String::from("another@example.com"),
         ..user1